nhohung/hackintosh_thinkpad_X230/README.md

 Please note that middle scrolling button doesn't work.
 That is a disappoint.

 I prefer using an external mouse for more functions.
 It may happen that scrolling is not as smooth as the trackpad on macOS.
 I suggest using MOS to improve experience.
 From this [introduction](https://www.reddit.com/r/MacOS/comments/b3dakf/mojave_smooth_scrolling/), you can install MOS from the main [page](https://mos.caldis.me/) or visit the [github](https://github.com/Caldis/Mos/blob/master/README.enUS.md).

+## 14. Connection notes
+- Bluetooth will run natively after installation
+- Bluetooth (and sometimes Wifi) may become instable after waking up from sleep.
+Suggestion: disconnect your bluetooth devices before putting your Hackintosh to sleep.
+After waking up, reconnect bluetooth devices.
+For wifi, disable and enable is adequate.

+Have fun with your hackintosh.